 Although the Netherlands is a not a country that everyone would define “sunny”, solar power is becoming there more and more common.
-According the TU Delft there are now 7900 MW of installed solar power, slightly less than 500 Watt of solar power per person living in the country.
-Australia has 680 Watt per capita and Germany 595 Watt, so the Dutch figure is honestly quite high.
+According to the ENTSO-E Transparency Platform there are now 22590 MW of installed solar power (this number was 7226 in 2020), slightly less than 1300 Watt of solar power per person living in the country.
+This makes the Netherlands the first country in the world for solar watt per capita (last time I checked Australia had about 1100 Watt per capita).

 Moreover, eight years ago solar power in the Netherlands was almost non-existent with barely 750 MW (45 Watt per person!).
 Can we observe this rapid penetration of solar power in the national electricity demand data?

-We can access the data from the ENTSO-E Transparency Platform, which provides the demand observed by the national transmission system operator (TSO).
-Given that almost all the photovoltaic plants are installed in the distribution grid or behind-the-meter (for example the common rooftop installation), the generation of solar power is seen by the TSO as a reduction on the demand.
+We can access again the data from the ENTSO-E Transparency Platform, which provides the demand observed by the national transmission system operator (TSO).
+Given that almost all the photovoltaic plants are installed in the distribution grid or behind-the-meter (rooftop), the generation of solar power is seen by the TSO as a “negative” demand.

 Then the question: can we observe a duck?
 The “duck curve” is the term invented by the Californian system operator to describe the impact of solar generation on the observed electricity demand.
 The Wikipedia page is quite nice actually showing also a couple of nice graphs, with ducks of course.

 We plot now the average daily curve per month - only for the working days - from January 2016 to December 2022.

 Is that a duck?
 Well, it seems there is a sort of “duckification” of the daily curve.
 However, we can try to check another thing.